Toyota Motor Manufacturing Czech Republic: 2010 recall

 In January 2010, Toyota announced a worldwide recall on several of their vehicles for a faulty sticking accelerator pedal - in which the Aygo is affected.
 Under certain circumstances, the pedal can stick in a partially depressed position, or return slowly to the off position.
 PSA Peugeot Citroën followed suit, announcing a recall of "under 100,000 units" of the Citroën C1 and the Peugeot 107 for the same issue.
 New information from Toyota has suggested, however, that only Aygos and Peugeot 107s with Aisin Ez-drive automated manual gearboxes (Multi-mode/2-Tronic) are affected, and that those with manual gearboxes are not.

-Sales
+Sales in Europe

+Europe is considered as the European Union, UK, Switzerland, Norway and Iceland.